Q. How do you select your counselors?

 A. Yes.
-There is a line on the registration form for kids to list one name they would like to be in a cabin with.
+There is a line on the registration form for kids to list friends they want to be in a cabin with.
 It is best if the kids agree ahead of time to request one another, as it can be very awkward if one child requests another who does not want to be with them and requested someone else.
 It is great to come to camp with friends, but one of the best aspects of camp is making new friends, so encourage your child to get to know new people!
 We love to have counselors come up with kids from their own church, and will always try to place them together.
 You may want to do this yourself, or talk to your pastor about who might be available.
-You may also request the counselor on the “cabin with” line.
+You may also request the counselor in the roommate request field or a general comments line.

 Q. How do you handle Lost and Found?